datalad-handbook/book/docs/basics/101-1-create.rst

 and such information is stored in what we will refer to as the history of a dataset.

-This history is as small as it can be at the current state, but let's take a look at it.
+This history is almost as small as it can be at the current state, but let's take a look at it.
 For looking at the history, the code examples will use ``git log``, a built-in git command [#f1]_.

 .. runrecord:: _examples/DL-101-3
    :language: console
    :workdir: dl-101
-   :emphasize-lines: 3-4, 6
+   :emphasize-lines: 3-4, 6, 9-10, 12
    :realcommand: cd DataLad-101 && git log

    $ git log

+We can see two :term:`commit`\s in the history of the repository.
+Each of them is identified by a unique 40 character sequence, called a :term:`checksum`.
-Highlighted in this example is information about the author and about the time, as well as a :term:`commit message` that summarizes the performed action concisely.
-In this case, the commit message was written by DataLad itself, and states that a new dataset was created.
+Highlighted in this output is information about the author and about the time, as well as a :term:`commit message` that summarizes the performed action concisely.
+In this case, both commit messages were written by DataLad itself.
+The most recent change is on the top.
+The first commit written to the history therefore states that a new dataset was created, and the second commit to the history is related to ``-c text2git`` which configures :term:`Git-annex` to store textfiles in Git (but more on this configuration later).
-In most other cases, you will have to create an informative commit message yourself.
+Even though these commits were produced by DataLad, in most other cases, you will have to create the commit and an informative commit message yourself.

 As already noted, any files you ``save`` in this dataset, and all modifications to these files that you ``save``, are tracked in this history.